Sabuj Saathi: Plot

-Prosenjit Chatterjee as a Sabuj loves a next door girl Rachana Banerjee as a Saathi.
-But eventually Sathi turns out to be his friend Rahul's lover.
-Sobuj does everything to protect his friend's (Abhishek Chatterjee) love.
+Sabuj loves a next door girl Saathi.
+But eventually Saathi turns out to be his friend Rahul's lover.
+Sabuj does everything to protect his friend's love.
 He loses his mother and his family.
 Facing bitter circumstances Rahul learns the lessons of life.
 He learns to work on his own and take responsibilities.
-After 2 years Rahul comes back but only to settle his sister's life.
+After 2 years Rahul comes back but only to settle sister's life.
 Again Sabuj comes to the rescue.
 He agrees to marry a neural patient to salvage his friend Rahul's love.
 But destiny played otherwise.
 Rahul had to marry a girl to salvage her sister's marriage.
 Sabuj did everything for Sathi but did not tell that he loved her.
 In the end Sabuj's mother did not tell.